 Although today still an ingredient of 100 octane “avgas” for piston-engine aircraft, tetraethyl’s danger to public health was underestimated for decades.

-“G.M. and Standard Oil had formed a joint company to manufacture leaded gasoline, the Ethyl Gasoline Corporation,” she notes in a 2011 article.
+Leaded gasoline was extremely dangerous from the beginning, according Deborah Blum, a Pulitzer-Prize winning science writer.
+“G.M. and Standard Oil had formed a joint company to manufacture leaded gasoline, the Ethyl Gasoline Corporation,” she noted in a January 2013 article.
 Research focused solely on improving the formula, not on the danger of the lead additive.

-“The companies disliked and frankly avoided the lead issue,” Blum writes in “Looney Gas and Lead Poisoning: A Short, Sad History” at Wire.com.
+“The companies disliked and frankly avoided the lead issue,” Blum wrote in “Looney Gas and Lead Poisoning: A Short, Sad History” at Wire.com.
 “They’d deliberately left the word out of their new company name to avoid its negative image.”

-In May 1925, the U.S. Surgeon General called a national tetraethyl lead conference, Blum says, and an investigative task force was formed.
+In 1924, dozens were sickened and five employees of the Standard Oil Refinery in Bayway, New Jersey, died after they handled the new gasoline additive.
+By May 1925, the U.S. Surgeon General called a national tetraethyl lead conference, Blum reported, and an investigative task force was formed.
 Researchers concluded there was ”no reason to prohibit the sale of leaded gasoline” as long as workers were well protected during the manufacturing process.

 So great was the additive’s potential to improve engine performance, the author notes, by 1926 the federal government approved continued production and sale of leaded gasoline.
-“It was some fifty years later – in 1986 – that the United States formally banned lead as a gasoline additive,” Blum adds.
+“It was some fifty years later – in 1986 – that the United States formally banned lead as a gasoline additive,” Blum added.